-We have chosen the most beautiful places to see in Altea, one of the most beautiful villages on the Alicante coast, known as the Costa Blanca.
+We have chosen the most beautiful places to see in Altea (Alicante), one of the most beautiful villages on the Costa Blanca.
 Let’s get started!

 What does Altea mean?
-The word comes from the Greek Althaia, which means “the one who cures”.
-Well, here you can either heal your soul or cure yourself of stress.
+The word comes from the Greek Althaia, which means “she who heals”.
+Well, here you can heal your soul or cure yourself of stress.

 - 1 ⚖ Town Hall Square

 - 3 🏠 Altea la Vella (Altea la Vieja)

 - 4 🐚 Bay of Altea, a treasure of Alicante

 - 5 💒 O ld Town

 - 6 🔭 Viewpoint Cronistas de España